true-async/php-true-async-rfc/basic.md

 for some reason, continue to run after `processUser` has finished,
 there is a risk of a resource leak.

-This problem has two solutions:
+This problem has three solutions:

 1. You can wait for all coroutines that were created within a single `Scope`.
    In this case, there is a higher chance that all nested calls will eventually complete properly.